Superman Reborn (comics): Synopsis

 Jon is transported to a blue dimension where he sees blue glowing pictures of his family.
-Back on Earth, Superman tries to get Lois to remember, but when Lois doesn't Superman gets angry and calls out Mr. Mxyzptlk who then appears and agrees to play a game with him.
-Both of them are transported in a different dimension, and Mr. Mxyzptlk admits that he can't seem to separate the two of them since their love is so powerful, while also revealing that Superman was split into two beings (Pre-Flashpoint and New 52 Superman) which is the reason why Superman doesn't feel "whole".
+Back on Earth, Superman tries to get Lois to remember, but when Lois doesn't Superman gets angry and calls out Mxyzptlk who then appears and agrees to play a game with him.
+Both of them are transported in a different dimension, and Mxyzptlk admits that he can't seem to separate the two of them since their love is so powerful, while also revealing that Superman was split into two beings (pre-"Flashpoint" and New 52 Superman) which is the reason why Superman doesn't feel "whole".
 When New 52 Superman and Lois Lane died, they were made up of red energy while the current Superman and Lois Lane are made up of blue energy.

 Jon Kent admits he misses his parents when red orbs come flying toward him, and it's revealed to be the New 52 Superman and Lois Lane.
 Mxyzptlk creates an enormous building that he calls "The Infinite Planet" and says that Jon is waiting for his parents at the very top.
 If Superman and Lois reach the top and reunite with Jon, Mxyzptlk will leave and never return; but if they fail, Jon will remain by Mxyzptlk's side forever and his parents will remain lost and forgotten.
 The terms are written in a contract that Superman and Lois reluctantly sign.
 The game begins and Mxyzptlk warns husband and wife that the higher they climb, the faster the blue energy they are composed will fade away.
-Superman and Lois beat the challenge, but Mr. Mxyzptlk accuses them of cheating and nearly kills them but Jon Kent breaks free of his prison touching his parents, but he transform them back to New 52 Superman and Lois Lane.
+Superman and Lois beat the challenge, but Mxyzptlk accuses them of cheating and nearly kills them but Jon Kent breaks free of his prison touching his parents, but he transform them back to New 52 Superman and Lois Lane.

-New 52 Superman and Lois Lane don't recognize Jon Kent (since they never had kids or were in a relationship) and Mr. Mxyzptlk tries to take Jon but New 52 Superman stops him.
-Jon sees blue orbs and realizes that its his true parents souls and he blasts Mr. Mxyzptlk away.
-Mr. Mxyzptlk senses Jor-El found him and disappears.
+New 52 Superman and Lois Lane don't recognize Jon Kent (since they never had kids or were in a relationship) and Mxyzptlk tries to take Jon but New 52 Superman stops him.
+Jon sees blue orbs and realizes that they are his true parents souls and he blasts Mxyzptlk away.
+Mxyzptlk senses Jor-El found him and disappears.
 The Blue orbs merge with New 52 Superman and Lois Lane, and they both remember Jon Kent.
-There is a huge blue light and the timelines from New 52 Superman and Pre-Flashpoint Superman merge to form one new timeline with everyone regaining their memories of what happened before Flashpoint.
+The timelines from New 52 Superman and pre-Flashpoint Superman merge to form one new timeline with everyone regaining their memories of what happened before Flashpoint.
 The family escapes the dimension, and Mr. Oz congratulates the family before wondering if that someone has noticed what had happened.